Surya6032/Sentiment-Analysis-in-Python-/README.md

 Note: It is recommended to use Anaconda distribution of Python.

 # Usage
-Make a developer account on twitter in order to use `credential.py`
+- Make a developer account on twitter in order to use `twitter_credential.py`
+- Run `tweepy_streamer.py`